 - a.
 Connect the cable that runs between the speakers, if necessary.
 On some speakers, this cable is permanently attached. - b.
-Connect the speakers to the computer.

-9. Connect any additional devices that you have.
+Connect the speakers to the computer. - 9.
+Connect any additional devices that you have.
 Your computer might not have all connectors that are shown.

 1 USB Use this connector to attach a device that requires a USB connection, such as a keyboard, mouse, scanner, printer, or personal digital assistant (PDA).
 2 Serial Use this connector to attach an external modem, serial printer, or other device that uses a 9-pin serial connector.
 3 S-video Use this connector to attach a television set that has an S-Video connector.
 This connector is present on some high-performance video adapters.
 4 Parallel Use this connector to attach a parallel printer or any other device that requires a 25-pin parallel connection.
 5 Ethernet Use this connector to attach the computer to an Ethernet-type local area network or to a cable modem.

-Important: To operate the computer within FCC limits when it is connected to an Ethernet network, use a Category 5 Ethernet cable.
+6 IEEE 1394 Important: To operate the computer within FCC limits when it is connected to an Ethernet network, use a Category 5 Ethernet cable.

-6 MIDI/joystick Use this connector to attach a joystick, gamepad, or a musical se this connector to attach a joystick, gamepau, or a musical instrument digital interface (MIDI) device such as a MIDI keyboard.

-7 IEEE 1394 This connector is sometimes called Firewire because it transmits data electronics, including digital audio devices and scanners.

 This connector is sometimes called Firewire because it transmits data rapidly.
 There are two types of IEEE 1394 connectors: the 4-pin and the 6-pin.
-IEEE 1394 offers connection to several types of consumer
+IEEE 1394 offers connection to several types of consumer electronics, including digital audio devices and scanners.